 Simple yet effective capes

 Back to a very simple idea; the cape.
 Perfect when fighting for good as a superhero or causing havoc as something a bit darker, a cape is super simple to make and depending on the size of your caped crusader, it doesn’t require a huge amount of fabric either.
-Of course, capes can also easily be customised too by adding initials or even a trim depending on how fancy the character is that you’re dressing up as.
+Of course, capes can also easily be customised by adding initials or even a trim depending on how fancy the character is that you’re dressing up as.

 Our plain black poplin would add an extra layer of swish to any classic witch costume and our colourful skull printed fabric would make a great cape for a Grim Reaper perhaps.
-If you have a small person who wants to dress up as Little Red Riding Hood or maybe Snow White, don’t worry we have a plain red poplin too and even a spotty poplin for a fun alternative.
+If you have a small person who wants to dress up as Little Red Riding Hood or maybe Snow White, don’t worry we also have a plain red poplin and even a spotty poplin for a fun alternative.

 Naturally, capes are a necessity for fighting all sorts of crime and protecting the earth, so in our plain poplin collection, we have every colour you need whether you are looking to become the God of Mischief, an Amazonian Princess or just simply to use the force.